 More than 50% of people with chronic hepatitis C virus (HCV) infection may not be aware of their infection .
 Because approximately 75% of cases are among persons born between 1945 and 1965 [1-3], age-cohort screening of asymptomatic adults with no recognized risk factors is thought to increase identification and treatment for these patients.
-In addition to required HCV screening in the specific birth cohort, healthcare providers should screen patients with other risk factors for HCV infection (see the section on Risk-Based Screening in this guideline).
+In addition to required HCV screening in the specific birth cohort, healthcare providers should screen patients with other risk factors for HCV infection (see the Risk-Based Screening section of this guideline).

 As part of HCV screening and diagnosis, a series of serologic and virologic tests are used, including laboratory-based antibody tests, point-of-care rapid HCV antibody tests for initial screening, and laboratory-based HCV RNA tests for HCV diagnosis.